rohanvartak1996/Pacman-Agents/README.md

 All the agents are implemented in Pyhton 2.7

-To run the agent place the agent file in the pacman folder and run the following command on the terminal:
+To run the agent place the agent file in the pacman folder, rename it to pacmanAgents.py and run the following command on the terminal:

 python pacman.py -p AgentName